A Universal Safety Framework for Medical AI Using Worst-Case Bias Certification and Influence-Based Attribution Validated in Skin Cancer Screening

 Angie X.

 Most AI performance reports are like a student's GPA: they tell you average performance and almost nothing else.
 A model that is 80% accurate overall might be 90% accurate on light skin and 65% accurate on dark skin, and the aggregate number absorbs both into a smooth, misleading 80.
 This matters enormously in medical AI, where the cost of a missed diagnosis is not a grade reduction.
-It is a melanoma that isn't caught in time.
+It is a melanoma that does not get caught in time.

 The compounding problem is that bias in medical AI is not fixed.
 Models can look fair at one detection threshold (the cutoff above which you flag something as malignant) and catastrophically unfair at another.
 Clinicians set operating thresholds based on context: a high-risk screening clinic might lower the threshold to catch more potential cancers.
 A model that appears equitable at the default threshold can spike to a 30% worse miss rate on dark skin when that threshold shifts.
 No existing tool was measuring this.